California

 Coronado Beach, Coronado Island, California

 With the Victorian Hotel del Coronado as a backdrop, it’s San Diego’s most picturesque beach.
 On the largest stretch of sand, families can rent chairs, fly a kite or make a sand castle.
-The Hotel del Coronado offers rentals along with restaurants for day visitors.
+The Hotel del Coronado offers rentals and restaurants for day visitors.

 Will Rogers State Beach, Pacific Palisades, California

-A popular beach close to Santa Monica for families to watch the sun fall below the horizon in a kaleidoscope of color.
+This is a popular beach near Santa Monica where families can watch the sun fall below the horizon in a kaleidoscope of color.
 It offers more parking than nearby beaches.

 Know Before You Go